rubik/orizuru/README.md

 The traits `MessageEncodable` and `MessageDecodable` ensure that the message can be serialized and deserialized to/from Redis.
-They are implemented by default for all the objects that implements the `Serialize` and `Deserialized` traits from the serde library, by using the [Msgpack](https://msgpack.org/) encoding.
+They are implemented by default for all the objects that implements the `Serialize` and `Deserialized` traits from the serde crate, by using the [Msgpack](https://msgpack.org/) encoding.
 This is a binary encoding analogous to JSON.
 It was chosen because of the encoding and decoding speed and space efficiency over JSON.